Zeioth/compiler.nvim/README.md

 * rust
 * python

-## Purpose
-Making compiling an running the programs you write as stupidly simple as possible.
+The purpose of NeoCompiler is making compiling an running the programs you write as stupidly simple as possible.

 ## How to install
+WIP

 ## How to use
 Press F6 on NeoVim.
 Yes that's all.